dm192/ATRI-Core/en_US/README.md

 ?> If it is realized, it will be no problem to use it for at least 200 years.

 ### Remote control (???)
 Guess why I have this idea...
 The reason is that when I was browsing B station, I saw Bomb being possessed.
-This technology is not as cool as ZZZ (Zero Zone) in reality.
+This technology is not as cool as ZZZ (Zenless Zero Zone) in reality.
 In order to meet the technical requirements, we have to use Mr. Elon Musk's brain-computer interface.
 Then, if you want, you can also pose like in ZZZ, and let ATRI be your stand-in to do anything for you.
 But this requires a high-speed wireless connection!
 For the technical details of this function: use Websocket connection or high-power UHD connection, provided that you cannot run too far, otherwise the Websocket will have a certain delay and the UHD will be disconnected.
 Although some artificial earth satellites also use UHD, the interference on the ground is much more than in the air, which is a technical problem.
 For this function, I plan to use a brain-computer interface to achieve the transmission of control instructions and sensory data.
 Encryption is very important in this regard, and I plan to use an undisclosed encryption algorithm + verification to solve it.
 ### Peripherals and hardware